 The governance of LLCs is determined only partially by state law, but primarily by the LLC Operating Agreement which hopefully your LLC has and hopefully you signed.
 That agreement should detail both the responsibilities and duties of the officers as well as the options and requirement for...Read more »

 LL offered me a rent for the forthcoming year.
 I said "no, that's far too much, i'm willing to pay X-$300, because subway is closing".
 They didn't respond, we did not sign the new lease, and I continued living this way for 13 months now (with zero emails between us).
-They now suddenly came back and...
+They...
 Read more »

 The conventional wisdom is that the “on or about” closing date affords both parties a “float” of up to 30 days.
 In fact, there is no established law that specifies the 30 days.
 It could be less, depending upon the circumstances.